bbfrederick/rapidtide/docs/theoryofoperation.rst

 look here [Erdogan2016]_.

-What is the difference between RIPTiDE and rapidtide?
+What is the difference between RIPTiDe and rapidtide?
 `````````````````````````````````````````````````````

 RIPTiDe (Regressor Interpolation at Progressive Time Delays) is the name of